 Gill Price and Linda Richardson, founders of All in Diary

 "Through 12 years of tireless volunteering, Linda and Gill created a resource that has grown to be a key "go-to" tool for humanitarians around the world, fundamentally changing information access for aid workers, making aid interventions more effective and improving the lives of people affected by disaster." - Charlie Dalrymple, RedR UK

 "Becky would be a very deserving winner of the Volunteer Award due to her inspirational volunteering on the global HIV response.
 Becky has inspired decision makers, fought against HIV stigma, influenced policy change and represented other young people living with HIV." - James Cole, Restless Development

-"Haji Fazal Rahman Khan is an amazing and inspirational individual who travels the length of the United Kingdom, raising awareness of Muslim Global Relief and the projects we are running.
+"Haji Fazal Rehman Khan is an amazing and inspirational individual who travels the length of the United Kingdom, raising awareness of Muslim Global Relief and the projects we are running.
 He is an unrelenting force for good for the many, without any thought for himself, and we feel deserves the recognition owed to him by his peers." - Asma Siddique, Muslim Global Relief